 The term "coliform" should not imply that there is a taxonomic group consisting of coliforms:

 - There is no genus or species that is classified as a coliform.

-- Any particular coliform isolate is usually identified as Escherichia coli or some other species of enterics, and any of these species can naturally consist of lactose-positive and negative strains.
-For example, many strains of E. coli which cause intestinal illness do not ferment lactose at all and tend to resemble Shigella to a great degree.
-Remembering the strict definition of coliforms, these lactose-negative organisms would not be called "coliforms."
+- Recalling the strict definitions of "species" and "strain," any particular coliform isolate is usually identified to the species level (examples: Escherichia coli, Enterobacter aerogenes), and some of these species can consist of lactose-positive and negative strains out in the environment.
+For example, many strains of E. coli which cause intestinal illness do not ferment lactose at all and can resemble Shigella to a great degree.
+Remembering the strict definition of coliforms, such lactose-negative organisms would not be called "coliforms."